Cheezy23/MNIST_Project/README.md

 On completeion of this project there will be a web a
 Lecturer: **Dr Ian McLoughin**

+## MNIST
+The MNISt dataset is made up of 60'000 training images and 10'000 test images.
+It is widly used in the field of nural networks for training and testing.
+Another great use is in image processing systems to recognise handwritten digits.
+The dataset is made up of 70'000 hand written digits between 0-9 that you can use to train a nural network to be able to predict what hand written number you have given it.

+Obviously this takes a bit of work, so as part of my college module, Emerging Technologies, the class was given this solo project to do to show how to create a Nural Network and as an addition also create a flask server to alow a user to draw a digit in a canvas and predict its value.

 ## Work Environment
 - MacOS Catolina
 - Languages: **Python 3**